NatPar1439/sample-work-repo/README.md

 ## File backgrounds
 backend.js - utilizes firebase for persistent data and endpoint request through [express.js]

-backend-test.js - implements basic test using jest for testing the response and verification
+backend-test.js - implements basic testing using jest for testing the response and verification of requested data

 app.js - providing a very basic front-end using React for user interaction